ardatan/graphql-mesh/website/docs/handlers/openapi.md

 ```

 ## Overriding default Query/Mutation operations
-By default OpenAPI-to-GraphQL will place all GET operations into Query fields and all other operations into Mutation fields; with this option you can manually override this process.
+By default, OpenAPI-to-GraphQL will place all GET operations into Query fields and all other operations into Mutation fields; with this option you can manually override this process.
 In order to switch between Query and Mutation operations, and vice versa, you need to define a rule per override, consisting of: OAS title, path of the operation, method of the operation and finally the destination type (e.g. Query or Mutation).
 See example below: